Ok, let's recap briefly.

 Hey, I have an app for that.
 Let's type our IP address into a browser:

 Ok, it works.
-Here's our Salmon King Seafood order form running as a web app in localhost, talking to the IP address of our container.
+Here's our Salmon King Seafood order form running as a web app in Chrome, talking to the IP address of our container.